2014 United States gubernatorial elections: Hawaii

 Governor Neil Abercrombie launched his re-election campaign on April 29, 2013; sought a second term in 2014.
-Abercrombie was elected with 58.2% of the vote in 2010 over former Lieutenant Governor Duke Aiona.
+Abercrombie was elected with 58.2% of the vote in 2010 over former lieutenant governor Duke Aiona.
 However, in 2014, State Senator David Ige challenged Abercrombie for the Democratic nomination, and successfully defeated Abercrombie for the nomination in a landslide victory during the state's primary election on August 9, 2014.
-Abercrombie's primary election defeat was the first in Hawaii history for a governor, and marked the first time an incumbent governor lost re-election since 1962.
+Abercrombie's primary election defeat was the first in Hawaii history for a governor, and marked the first time an incumbent governor lost re-election since William F. Quinn's defeat in 1962.

-In the midst of Abercrombie's loss, former Lieutenant Governor Duke Aiona won the Republican nomination for governor for the second time, and former Honolulu mayor Mufi Hannemann won his primary as an independent.
+In the midst of Abercrombie's loss, former lieutenant governor Duke Aiona won the Republican nomination for governor for the second time, and former Honolulu mayor Mufi Hannemann won his primary as an independent.
 They along with David Ige advanced to the gubernatorial general election.
 Ige won the election.

 Idaho

 Governor Butch Otter sought a third term.
 Otter was elected to a second term with 59.1% of the vote in 2010.
 State Senator Russ Fulcher unsuccessfully challenged Otter for the Republican nomination.

 A. J. Balukoff, President of the Boise School Board, won the Democratic nomination.

 Otter won re-election to a third term.